 The respondent was pushed back a total of three times over two days from Northern Macedonia to Greece: the first on Friday 22 April, the second on Saturday 23 April and on Sunday 24 April.
 This report details the third and most recent time he was pushed back, which took place on 24 April 2022.

-With regard to the last pushback, the respondent stated that he left Idomeni, in Greece at 3 PM on Saturday to Gevgelija in North Macedonia on foot.
+With regard to the last pushback, the respondent stated that he left Idomeni, in Greece at 3 PM on Saturday towards Gevgelija in North Macedonia on foot.
 After crossing the border close to the railway, he reported that they first passed the first village after 25 kilometres where they rested and ate a little.
 Then after a second walk of 45 kilometres, they were caught by police officers at some time between 2 and 5 AM.
-The respondent reported that he was very close to the second village, which seems to correspond to Gevgelija.
+The respondent reported that he was very close to the second village.
 They had travelled a total of 70 kilometres from the moment they crossed the border.

 According to the respondent, they started to run at the sight of a group of 5-6 police officers, before the latter caught up with them.